 For more information, see the BlueCard section in your benefit book.

 Contracted vs Non-contracted Providers - Using an in-network provider—also known as a contracted provider—can help keep your out-of-pocket expenses down.
 An in-network provider accepts your plan’s “allowable charge” as payment in full for medically necessary services.
-An out-of-network, or non-contracted, provider does not have an agreement with us and may bill you for remaining balances over Premera’s allowed amount.
+An out-of-network, or non-contracted, provider does not have an agreement with us and may bill you for remaining balances over Premera’s allowable charge.

 Copay and Coinsurance - One way to help keep costs in check is to share them—you pay part and the plan pays part.
 That’s what the "co" means in the terms "copay" and "coinsurance."